laminas/technical-steering-committee/meetings/agenda.md

 George Steel asks, is it feasible to continue to support this library now that read access is a paid only feature?

 `laminas-twitter` also depends on `laminas-crypt` which may or may not be considered for abandonment too.

+## Abandon `laminas-oauth`

+George Steel proposes we also abandon laminas-oath, as it is only used by laminas-twitter internally.